 Amer-Ind Gestural Code Based on Universal American Indian hand gestures.
 Language is gesturally based, or an extension of gestural code and not a language in the sense of that used by humans.

-Brain scans reveal the basis of language
+Brain scans reveal the basis

 Bellugi demonstrated that signing is a true language controlled by the right hemisphere of the brain, the hemisphere involved in spoken language, rather than by the left hemisphere, the side associated with spatial skills.